turbot/steampipe-plugin-azure/docs/index.md

 }
 ```

-### Resource Owner Password: Azure AD User and Password.
-This grant type is _not recommended_, use device login instead if you need interactive login.
+### Resource Owner Password

+**Note:** This grant type is _not recommended_, use device login instead if you need interactive login.

+You may specify the tenant ID, subscription ID, client ID, username, and password to authenticate:

-- `tenant_id`: Specifies the Tenant to which to authenticate.
+- `tenant_id`: Specify the tenant to authenticate with.
+- `subscription_id`: Specify the subscription to query.
-- `client_id`: Specifies the app client ID to use.
+- `client_id`: Specify the app client ID to use.
-- `username`: Specifies the username to use.
+- `username`: Specify the username to use.
-- `password`: Specifies the password to use.
+- `password`: Specify the password to use.
-- `subscription_id`: Specifies the subscription to connect to.

 ```hcl
 connection "password_not_recommended" {